© Martinmark | Dreamstime.com

 Excessive daytime sleepiness is not as significant as the sleep apnea symptoms of low energy and fatigue.
 The constant sleep disruptions and lack of oxygen throughout the night are what cause such daytime sleep apnea symptoms as feeling tired all the time.

 While “excessive daytime sleepiness” is the most common of the sleep apnea symptoms studied by researchers, it is not necessarily as significant as the general lack of energy and fatigue.
 When sleep apnea patients were asked to choose their most significant symptom in one study, 40 percent of patients chose lack of energy, compared with 22 percent for sleepiness.
-So this means one of the best ways you can detect if you have true sleep apnea is to assess your level of energy during waking hours.
+This means one of the best ways to detect true sleep apnea is to assess energy levels during waking hours.

 Other daytime sleep apnea symptoms include: